 Barley grass juice powder has been mentioned quite a bit in the raw food community on social media platforms in the past two months.
-Don Bennett has helped raise its profile, explaining the benefits he and his clients have experienced in using this supplement, specifically the brand Daily Green Boost, at talks late last summer at The Woodstock Fruit Festival and Arnold’s Way, a raw vegan café in Lansdale, Pennsylvania.
+Don Bennett has helped raise its profile, explaining the benefits he and his clients have experienced in using this supplement, specifically the brand Daily Green Boost, at talks late last summer at The Woodstock Fruit Festival and Arnold’s Way, a raw food café in Lansdale, Pennsylvania.

 I first learned about barley grass juice powder in the fruit-based raw food community in March 2013 from Dr. David Klein during my interview with him for a profile story in Fruit-Powered Digest.
 Klein said he experienced improved health, particularly dental health.
 Klein recommends another brand of barley grass juice powder: Purium.

-I wanted to find out more about barley grass juice powder and set up this special interview.
+I wanted to find out more about barley grass juice powder and set up this Closeup interview.
 Below, Bennett answers questions about barley grass juice powder and supplementation with it.
 Jamie Pounds, owner of Daily Green Boost, shares information about the barley grass juice powder he sells.
 Daily Green Boost has reported a couple of temporary sellouts, prompting me to explore this recent supplement phenomenon.

 Interview With Don Bennett on Barley Grass Juice Powder